Solar Whiz – Ventilation Case Studies

 If you’d like to see his raw data, click here!

 The highest temperature in the roof cavity was 42°C at 12:30PM!

 Day 1 Findings

 - 1× SW-RAF1800 (25W fan)

 - 1× Eave Vent

 - 4× Ceiling Vents

 The chart to the left shows the temperatures recorded throughout the day.
 The hottest part of the day was 28°C at 2:30 PM.
-Without enough eave vents, his unit struggled to maintain the temperature in the roof space.
+Without enough eave vents (which allow the unit to draw in replacement air), his unit struggled to maintain the temperature in the roof space.
 The data shows that without sufficient replacement air, the roof ventilator found it difficult to extract hot air that was building up in the roof.

 The difference between the roof space, the 2nd storey interior and the outside ambient temperature was as much as 12.8°C!